Bricklou/kubestro/docs/first-thoughs/README.md

 To deplay game managers, i was thinking about 3 ways:

 1. Deploying them using custom resources to declare them.
 Which means it would be possible to deploy a game manager by both creating a custom resource or from the frontend.
 2. Deploying them as a sidecar container to the core.
-So they would be embeded aside the core inside the Helm chart.
+So they would be embedded aside the core inside the Helm chart.
 3. Deploying them completely separated from the core.
 So, they would require their own Helm chart.